The Treasure House is a temporary rescue center for children coming out of abuse and neglect.

 According to a study published in 2014-2015, the number of children's homes in Kenya numbered at 798.
 Of these, 422 are registered, while 376 are not.
 The children in these homes number to about 50,000.
 This number is expected to have risen in the past two years.
 Numbers like these, make children extremely vulnerable to abuse and trafficking.

-In the Kajiado North and West districts, in which ITHM operates, the current number of known homes is 52.
-36 homes are registered, while the rest are in the process of registering or have not registered at all.
+In the Kajiado North and West districts, in which ITHM operates, the current number of known children's homes is fifty-two.
+Thirty six homes are registered, while the rest are in the process of registering or have not registered at all.
 It is suspected that there are homes which have not introduced themselves to the DCO.
 These homes house an estimated 2,500 children in Kajiado North and West districts alone.

 Here's how ITHM-Africa can help.